hnk21/hnk-python-dump/README.md

 ### 04_rename_with_file.py
 - File renamer script that uses an input file.
 - Input file is a mapping file that contains two columns: curr_file_name, new_file_name

+---

+## jupyter-notebooks

+Bunch of .ipynb files for learning